The 15 Best Burgers In MiamiThe best burgers in Miami, according to us.

 Like fire exits and bathrooms, you should always know where the nearest great burger is.
 That is why we made this list.
 Well, that and to have an excuse to eat four cheeseburgers a week for two months.
-Nonetheless, we now present to you our absolute favorite burgers in Miami - from a delicious Filipino creation in Wynwood to an old school cheeseburger on a golf course in Coral Gables.
+Nonetheless, we now present to you our absolute favorite burgers in Miami.
 And after reading this guide, you can feel secure in your knowledge of where to find the nearest excellent burger.

-North Beach’s Silverlake Bistro is such a great restaurant.
-They serve classics like airline chicken and steak frites, simply and deliciously.
-But one of the absolute must-order things here is their burger.
-It consists of two patties, cheddar, porcini mayo, and strips of thick bacon, which are “optional”—but, in our opinion, essential.
-The double beef patties are perfectly cooked, and coated beautifully in melted cheddar.
+North Beach’s Silverlake Bistro is one of Miami's most consistent restaurants, and not unlike Rick Astley, their burger will never let you down.
+This is also a good one to seek out if you're kind of sick of smashburgers.
+It consists of two un-smashed patties, lots of melted cheddar, porcini mayo, and strips of thick bacon, which are “optional”—but, in our opinion, essential.
 Another great thing about this burger: it comes with a big pile of crispy, skinny fries.
 There’s an option to make them truffle fries, and we can’t think of a more satisfying way to spend $2.

-There are so many good things to order at Ariete - an always-exciting restaurant in Coconut Grove that offers everything from a duck press dinner to tamal en cazuela with sea urchin and pork fat foam.
-But, every time we come here, it is difficult not to throw the menu in the air and scream, “Chug Burger!” at the nearest employee.
-The Chug Burger is a towering burger, held together by a wooden skewer and every one of your fingers, which will grasp onto this thing like it’s the Hope Diamond.
+Chug's burger is a towering creation, held together by nothing but good burger engineering and every one of your fingers, which will grasp onto this thing like it’s the Hope Diamond.
 There’s nothing too complicated going on (except the dexterity required to eat it).
-It’s two patties, American cheese, pickles, shredded lettuce, and secret sauce between a sesame seed bun.
-But, like everything Ariete does, it’s perfectly cooked, meticulously arranged, and hits your table looking like the burger equivalent of a supermodel.
+It’s two patties, American cheese, pickles, shredded lettuce, and house sauce between a sesame seed bun.
+But, like everything this Coconut Grove Cuban diner does, it’s perfectly cooked, meticulously arranged, and hits your table looking like the burger equivalent of a supermodel.

 Smashburger aficionados, meet Ted’s.
-It’s a Wynwood pop-up operating in front of J. Wakefield on Saturdays and Sundays from 2pm until sold out.
+It’s a Wynwood pop-up operating in front of J. Wakefield on Sundays from noon until sold out (these hours could change, so check their Instagram for the latest info).
 These are the best smashburgers in the whole city—the kind of smashburger that looks like it was smashed by Hafþór Júlíus Björnsson.
 (He played The Mountain on Game of Thrones, in case you were about to Google that.)
-Of course, there are some downsides to the fact that this is a pop-up.
-You only get two days a week to try this place, and they sometimes sell out early.
-But your effort will be rewarded in the form of crispy, lacey, cheesy beef.
+They sometimes sell out, so try to get there a bit early.
+Your effort will be rewarded in the form of crispy, lacey, cheesy beef.

 There are a lot of factors that go into making a burger taste good, but perhaps the biggest one is the beef.
-If you agree with this fairly obvious statement, then Proper Sausages’ burger is for you.
-They’re a Miami Shores butcher shop - one of the best meat purveyors in town - so it makes sense that the wagyu patty they use tastes incredible, and is cooked to a perfect medium rare.
+If you agree with this fairly obvious statement, then the Proper Sausages burger is for you.
+They’re one of the best meat shops in town, so it makes sense that the wagyu patty they use tastes incredible, and is cooked to a perfect medium rare.
 They could serve that thing on two slices of stale white bread and it’d probably still be on this guide.
-But, thankfully, they accentuate the meat with a sturdy focaccia bun, a juicy slice of heirloom tomato, and some shredded lettuce.
+But, thankfully, they accentuate the meat with a sturdy bun, a juicy slice of heirloom tomato, and some local lettuce.

 Like Proper Sausages, Babe’s is a butcher shop in Palmetto Bay.
 So, yes, the patty is predictably delicious.
 But theirs is more of an old school burger—they keep it pretty simple with just American cheese, pickles, and sriracha mayo.
-The bun is one of those squishy burger buns, and it gets nice and steamed the longer you leave it in its wrapper.
+The bun is one of those squishy burger buns that gets steamed the longer you leave it in its wrapper.
 There are no fancy tricks going on with this one, but every bite is classic burger perfection.
 This should be in the dictionary under the word “burger,” in case you’re listening, Merriam and/or Webster.

 We haven’t had a conversation about Miami’s best burger without someone mentioning Pinch.
+And that someone is us.
 It’s just undeniably good.
 And you won’t get mad at the burger’s thick patty, even if you prefer the thinner smashburger style.
 It’s really juicy and has a somewhat looser texture than the other burgers on this guide.
-Caramelized onions and a brioche bun add just enough sweetness, and the addition of bacon for an extra $2 creates an enjoyable sweet and salty juxtaposition.
+Caramelized onions and a brioche bun add just enough sweetness, and the addition of bacon for an extra few bucks creates an enjoyable sweet and salty juxtaposition.
 It’s a messy, two-handed burger for sure—but well worth borrowing your neighbor’s napkin for.